-Do you have a website, but you’re not getting any sales from it?
+Do you have a website but not selling much from it?

 See, when this happens it’s usually because the copy of your website isn’t clear.
-By this, I mean your customer can’t understand what you sell, how to use it, how you’ve helped others, or the exact steps to buy from you.
+By this, I mean your customers won’t ‘get‘ why they should buy from you.

 What Is Copy in Advertising or Marketing?

 It refers to any published text (digital or printed) that encourages consumers to buy goods or services.

 How to Increase Your Online Sales – 9 Website Copywriting Hacks